Schonfeld Strategic Advisors LLC Purchases 45,249 Shares of Johnson & Johnson (NYSE:JNJ)

 The company also recently declared a quarterly dividend, which will be paid on Tuesday, March 8th.
 Shareholders of record on Tuesday, February 22nd will be given a dividend of $1.06 per share.
 The ex-dividend date of this dividend is Friday, February 18th.
 This represents a $4.24 annualized dividend and a yield of 2.68%.
 Johnson & Johnson’s payout ratio is currently 54.29%.

 A number of equities analysts have recently commented on JNJ shares.
 Morgan Stanley decreased their price target on shares of Johnson & Johnson from $187.00 to $175.00 and set an “equal weight” rating on the stock in a report on Monday, January 24th.
+Citigroup reaffirmed a “buy” rating and issued a $195.00 price objective (up previously from $192.00) on shares of Johnson & Johnson in a research note on Wednesday, December 15th.
 The Goldman Sachs Group initiated coverage on shares of Johnson & Johnson in a research note on Friday, December 17th.
 They issued a “neutral” rating and a $161.00 price objective for the company.
-Raymond James upped their price objective on shares of Johnson & Johnson from $178.00 to $185.00 in a research note on Wednesday, January 26th.
-Finally, Citigroup reaffirmed a “buy” rating and issued a $195.00 price objective (up previously from $192.00) on shares of Johnson & Johnson in a research note on Wednesday, December 15th.
+Finally, Raymond James upped their price objective on shares of Johnson & Johnson from $178.00 to $185.00 in a research note on Wednesday, January 26th.
 Two analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
 According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $180.17.

 Johnson & Johnson Company Profile (Get Rating)